lab-yue/r-docs/pages/R-FAQ/5-R-Add-On-Packages.md

 $ R CMD INSTALL -l lib path/pkg_version.tar.gz
 ```

-where `lib`{.variable} gives the path to the library tree to install to.
+where `lib` gives the path to the library tree to install to.

 Even more conveniently, you can install and automatically update
 packages from within R if you have access to repositories such as CRAN.